lightbulblighter/SpaceMy/README.md

 4. Run `docker-compose up --build --force-recreate` on the root folder.
 5. There should now be a folder named `container`.
 Copy `/website/data/` into `/container/website/data/`.
 6. Everything *should* be working at this point.
 If not, please submit an issue.

+The README is copyrighted by lightbulblighter (Fawad Chaudhry) and is not permitted for reuse or copying without explicit permission by lightbulblighter.